pudly/schmopera-hugo/content/articles/digital-opera.md

 I'm totally curious to tune into [IN Series](http://www.inseries.org/)' season, which kicks off in July.
 I'm curious about what we'll get, because a lot of things are off the table: the acoustic smack of a great voice, the in-person wash of an orchestra.
 Instead, we'll get technical collaborations at a level that we wouldn't ordinarily, like video game-esque interactivity and virtual reality, and fusions with film and animation.

 It's hard to explain why, but the idea of a digital season fills me with a bit of dread.
 If the opera that gets created specifically for a online consumption isn't good, I'll worry; maybe opera isn't truly transferable from stage to screen.
 If the new content is great, I'll still worry a bit.
 Will it grab people the way my first live Wagner grabbed me?
-Will the skills of these singers be understood and appreciated?
+Will the skills of these singers be understood and appreciated without the physical acoustic to marvel at?
+Will virtual opera dilute what makes the art form special?

 <figure data-type="image">{{% md %}}<iframe width="1280" height="720" src="https://www.youtube.com/embed/JcY-2nhnAiY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>{{% /md %}}